 By Amy Kennard

 It was Aristotle who said, “Knowing yourself is the beginning of all wisdom.”
 While that is true, many of us struggle with issues that prevent or hinder us from knowing our true selves.
 Situations such as divorce, job loss, or financial crisis can take a front seat to our own personal wellbeing.
-Mental health issues such as depression, anxiety, and addiction put a dark cloud over who we want to be — and can be.
+Mental health issues like depression, anxiety, and addiction place a dark cloud over who we want to be — and can be.
 When this happens, knowing our best selves is not only difficult, but seemingly impossible.

 Agape Counseling offers professional mental health care to individuals and families in Central Illinois.
 This close-knit group of Christian counselors, social workers, psychologists, and support staff seeks to provide a safe, confidential, and healing environment for children, teens, adults, couples, and families.